RACHAEL CLIFFORD AND PETE MAZANEC

 The structure of a recumbent bike allows people with all kinds of disabilities to keep active and enjoy cycling.

 Sales representative at a Sydney-based business called Recumbent and Specialised Cycling, Brett Danver, said there were many benefits of recumbent cycling that may even outweigh those of upright riding.

 “I believe there are a lot more benefits like … visibility, safety, you can stop and not fall off… it’s more practical and user friendly,” he said.

-Mr Danver said up to three-quarters of his customers suffered from disabilities that made it difficult for them to ride a mainstream bike.
+Mr Danver said up to three-quarters of his customers lived with disabilities that made it difficult for them to ride a mainstream bike.